 A report by The Economist expands on mobility’s impact on these dimensions.
 It found that workers who consider their employer a “pioneer” in mobile adoption and support have significantly higher levels of productivity (16%), creativity (18%), satisfaction (23%) and loyalty (21%) than those who say their employer’s use of mobile technology is subpar.

-IT and business leaders are embracing a mobile-first mentality when they:
+IT and business leaders are embracing a mobile-first mentality and maximizing business outcomes when they:

 This can be difficult to achieve, but those who pursue it can expect notable results.
 Mark Cross, services product manager at Insight, says that coupling a mobile-first strategy with modern capabilities such as zero-touch enrollment can help businesses drive key business outcomes.
 These include: